JudeAlquiza/ContosoRetailApplication/Research/Security/ResearchOnSecurity.md

         app.UseMvc();
      }
    ```
 It is important that we add the call to use identity before the call to use Mvc because it's the Mvc middleware that we want to
 protect.

-d.
 At this point we can already test it only to find that anonymous users can still access the app.
 This is because we need to configure
 the app what resources we want to protect from anonymous access.
 This is achieved by adding the **Authorize** attribute.

 One way of doing this is at the controller level.
 In the code snippet below we're allowing anonymous access to the two **Get**
 controller actions but not with the **Post**, **Put**, and **Delete** controller actions.
 These three controller actions need the the
 user accessing the app to be authenticated first before that use can gain access to these resources.

    ``` C#
     [Route("api/[controller]")]